 Unleash Your Passion for Animals With an Anthrozoology Major

-- Honing practical skills for working with humans and animals in a variety of settings, from education to therapeutic interventions and in shelters.
+- Honing practical skills for working with humans and animals in a variety of settings, from education and research to therapeutic interventions and in shelters.

 - Developing research skills and knowledge from our social science curriculum in your pursuit of your anthrozoology major.

-- Specializing in specific areas of interest, such as the role of companion animals in shelters and in the home, as well as the roles of zoos and sanctuaries in modern society.
+- Specializing in specific areas of interest, such as the role of companion animals in shelters and in the home, the treatment of animals used for research or as food, as well as the roles of zoos and sanctuaries in modern society.

 When you graduate, you’ll be ready to enter a diverse and meaningful workforce or pursue advanced study to further sharpen skills and gain expertise in this fascinating field.